SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 7. Exit

 >**Important**: Option 3, 4 and 6 will only work after you have successfully completed the post-installation setup (Option 2).
-Option 1, 4 and 5 cannot be invoked from a remote connection like SSH.
+Option 1 and 4 cannot be invoked from a remote connection like SSH.
 You will have to run these directly from the terminal within the VM.

 #### Option 1 - Configure network